Fetching reservations

 • req: the required quantity

-• price: the addon price
+• price: the addon price (per unit)

 For WooDoo Online Reception reservations, each KV structure contains these fields: